jonhilgart22/Galvanize-NLP/README.md

 ----
 This course covers the fundamental concepts and algorithms in natural language processing (NLP).
 The goal is to process and understand text using statistical modeling and programming.

-This course will start with basic text processing techniques (such as encoding text and regular expressions) and then cover advanced techniques (text classification and topic modeling) and word2vec algorithm.
+This course will start with basic text processing techniques (such as regular expressions and handling text encodings) and then cover advanced techniques (text classification and topic modeling).
+Finally, end with an introduction of to Deep Learning.
 Along the way we will touch upon text mining, information retrieval, and computational linguistics.

 By the end of the course, you should be able to:
 ----